A medic's first aid advice part 3: Strains & Sprains

 We invited TransMed Services Ltd to advise on dealing with some of the more common injuries resulting from accidents at work in a four part guest blog series.

-Guest blog part 3 - Strains & Sprains
+Part 3 - Strains & Sprains

 My name is Blair Elliott and I’m the Operations Manager for TransMed.
 We provide ambulance services, event medical services and first aid training for businesses.
 You’re reading part three of Transmed’s guest blog for Paschal O’Hare Solicitors about dealing with common injuries sustained in the workplace.
 In this post I’m going to cover an injury type that doesn’t require a paramedic, but is common enough that employees should be aware of the symptoms and treatment: